 As for seasoning the filling, my secret is to add a little smoked paprika and liquid smoke to the mixture.
-This lends a really delicious smokey element to your stuffed peppers that I just love!
+This lends a really delicious smokey element to your stuffed bell peppers that I just love!
 If you are not into smokey flavors, you can leave them both out.
-I think it really takes stuffed peppers from ho hum to delicious though!
+I think it really takes stuffed peppers from ho-hum to delicious though!

 Top each stuffed pepper with cheese and pop it in the oven!
 20 minutes later, your delicious low carb dinner is done.
 Hallelujah!